LaRa-BoY/VectoKore-YouTube-Downloader/README.md

 1. Go to the [Releases](https://github.com/LaRa-BoY/VectoKore-YouTube-Downloader/releases) section.
 2. Download the latest installer file: `VectoKore_Setup_v1.2.2.exe`.
 3. Run the installer and follow the setup wizard.
-4. Launch **VectoKore Media Downloader** from your Desktop or Start Menu.
+4. Launch **VectoKore YouTube Downloader** from your Desktop or Start Menu.

 ---